|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 which matter is governed are the same everywhere

-in the universe .
-So we can assume that life is perhaps
+in the universe.
+So we can assume that life is perhaps in

-in many places in the distant universe..?..
-So far no
+many places in the distant universe..?..
+So far no one

 Global "zones of life" in space

 Habitable zones (around stars and in outer space) are not static, but as the astrophysical situation evolves, the size and distribution of habitable zones change.
-Some disappear, in other places new ones emerge - again only temporary .
-Whether life really develops there is a matter of the complex interplay of many conditions and circumstances.
-And the extent to which this life could develop is largely determined by the duration of the life zone.
+Some disappear, in other places new ones emerge - again only temporary.
+Whether life really develops, there is a matter of the complex interplay of many conditions and circumstances.
+And to what complexity this life could develop, is largely determined by the duration of the life zone.

 The questions of the origin and

-It is precisely on the basis of the question why the real universe is so specific , when the laws of physics allow the existence of the universe with completely different properties with the same right, that the anthropic principle arose.
-What laws and phenomena have made it possible for creatures capable of thinking about their origin to have evolved here on Earth (and perhaps in many biospheres elsewhere in the universe) ?
+Namely on the basis of the question why the real universe is so specific, when the laws of physics allow the existence of the universe with completely different properties with the same right, that the anthropic principle arose.
+What laws and phenomena have made it possible for creatures, capable of thinking about their origin to have evolved here on Earth (and perhaps in many biospheres elsewhere in the universe) ?
 During many discussions about the relationship between the universe, life and human consciousness, several conceptions of the anthropic principle have emerged, which can be divided into roughly three groups (the other two variants will be presented at the end) :